HarbourMasters/Shipwright/README.md

 # Custom Assets

-Custom assets are packed in `.otr` files.
+Custom assets are packed in `.otr` archive files.
 To use custom assets, place them in the `mods` folder.

 If you're interested in creating and/or packing your own custom asset `.otr` files, check out the following tools:
 * [**retro - OTR generator**](https://github.com/HarbourMasters64/retro)